markusmoenig/Eldiron/docs/docs/creator/tools/linedef.md

 - Clicking the first point closes the loop and creates the final closing segment.
 - Press **Escape** to end the current polyline without clearing the surface-line selection.

-Click an existing surface-line point or segment to select the whole connected surface-detail shape.
+Click an existing surface-line point or segment to select just that point or segment.
+Use **Shift + Click** to add more individual points or segments, or **Alt/Option + Click** to remove them from the selection.
+Press **L** to expand the current point/segment selection to the whole connected surface-detail shape for cutouts, duplication, and reusable guide workflows.
 This also works on rebuilt cutout surface rings, so a guide from an earlier opening can be selected again even after choosing another face on the same object.
 Surface guide points remain visible in the Linedef / Edge Tool even when their host face is not the active face.
-Use **Shift + Click** to add another connected shape to the selection, or **Alt/Option + Click** to remove one.
-Drag the selected shape to move it on the selected face.
+Drag the selected points or guide shape to move it on the selected face.
 Press **Delete** to remove the selected surface-line points or segments.

+Press **Cmd/Ctrl + Shift + C** with surface-line segments selected to set them to straight lines or configurable arcs.
+You can also select two points on the same connected guide to curve the shortest path between them, which makes arch and rounded-detail guides possible without adding one-off arch tools.
+Positive and negative amounts bend the arc in opposite directions.

 When the selected shape is a closed loop, the status bar shows that **Create Cutout** is available.
 Open or closed selected shapes can be used for **Create Ridge** and **Create Groove**.